PabloAsekas/OrderMedia/README.md

 - `VideoFolderName` *(string)*: Name of the folder where all the classified videos will be located.
 - `ImageExtensions` *(string array)*: Image extensions list the application will check for.
 If a compatible extension is not specified, the application will not read those files.
 - `VideoExtensions` *(string)*: Video extensions list the application will check for.
 If a compatible extension is not specified, the application will not read those files.
+- `OverwriteFiles` *(boolena)*: Setting to allow overwrite files if the media type is already in the destination.
 - `RenameMediaFiles` *(boolean)*: Setting to allow rename media files with the created date or not.
 Ex: From `IMG_0001,heic` to `yyyy-MM-dd_HH-mm:ss_IMG_0001.heic`.
 - `ReplaceLongNames` *(boolean)*: Setting to allow replace the original long names with another one (composed by the setting `NewMediaName` and a 4-digit random number) when the original name is higher than the `MaxMediaNameLength` setting.
 - `NewMediaName` *(string)*: New media name to replace original names when the conditions are met.
 This name will be concatenated to a 4-digit random number.
 Ex: From `IMG_0001.heic` to `pbg_3107.heic`.